 California residents may also call us at +1 855 719 2087 (toll free number, available 9AM-7PM EST) or via the Contact us details provided above.

-The Paysafe Group comprises the Paysafe Group Holdings Limited together with its subsidiaries.
-Below you will find a list of the companies in the Paysafe Group which process personal data in the context of the global privacy notice of the Paysafe Group.
+The Paysafe Group comprises Paysafe Group Holdings Limited, together with its subsidiaries.
+Below is a list of Paysafe Group entities that process personal information within the scope of Paysafe Group’s Global Privacy Notice:

 North & South America